vanman9599/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM: Document Object Model is a representation of html in a tree-like structure that can be used to manipulate nodes and such within the browswer.

 2. What is an event?

+    An event is fired or triggered when some change occurs within the browswer.

 3. What is an event listener?

+An event listener basically Listens for the firing of an event.

 4. Why would we convert a NodeList into an Array?

+    Converting a nodelist into an array gives us methods not available in a nodelist, like the .map() method.

 5. What is a component?

+    A component is a reusable piece of code that can be implemented anywhere without bleeding into the surrounding content.

 ### Git Set up